 While I have been waiting for the front suspension, I have been putting smaller things together in the trunk area.
-As I was looking at the rear bumper guards and installing the lower brackets, I thought I should get the gas tank installed before I finish to make sure things lined up correctly.
+As I was looking at the rear bumper guards and installing the lower brackets, I thought I should get the gas tank installed, to make sure things lined up correctly.
 Things looked like they would need some adjusting and I wanted all the parts in place before I started doing that.

 Before hand, I spent some time cleaning up my original filler tube.
-It was pretty solid, and mostly dent free, so I went to work on it with the sand blaster, then followed up with some stainless steel spray paint, my new go to finisher for parts mostly unseen.
+It was pretty solid, and mostly dent free, so I went to work on it with the blasting cabinet, then followed up with some stainless steel spray paint.
+This is my new go to finisher for parts mostly unseen.
 Since it looked like it was originally unpainted (not counting years of over-spray from cheap paint jobs), I thought stainless would do fine while protecting it and covering up a few blemishes.

 The hardest part of this job is probably keeping this little rubber ring in place.
 I saw some others used a bit of weather stripping adhesive to hold it, but I just held the tank up so it was horizontal while I put the sending unit in place and it worked out fine.
 I did have a bit of trouble getting the sending unit past all 3 of those locking flanges while the tabs were lined up and the gasket was sealed.
 I ended up having to use a screwdriver to coerce it a bit, then it dropped in place.

 Since it’s all new, with no fuel residue or vapor, I just used a screw driver and a small hammer to turn the lock ring in place.
 The Scott Drake install kit came with a ring, so did the tank, but I liked the shape of the Scott Drake ring better, so I used that one.
-Either would have been fine, I’m sure.
 I seem to be getting a small pile of spare parts.
 Just like building any Lego kit.